Hiroki-28/VR_Photo_TrainingSystem/VEN/README.md

 ```
 python train.py
 ```
-However, please modify the arguments in the parser of train.py as needed.
+Please modify the arguments in the parser of train.py as needed.

 ## If you use Docker
 1. Navigate to the docker directory where the Dockerfile is located, and build your Docker image with the following command: